 Pearl fishing is revered as one of the UAE’s treasured traditions, and this little fishing village in Ras Al Khaimah keeps the tradition alive.
 Suwaidi Pearls is run by Abdulla Al Suwaidi, whose grandfather was one of the last remaining pearl divers in the UAE and during your visit, you will go on an adventure that dates back long before oil trade took over the UAE.
-It includes a ride on a traditional pearling boat that takes you a 10-minute journey past the pearl farm to a two-storey boat anchored next to the 4000-square metre farm.
-You’ll learn about the vast history of the region, previously known as Julphar, and how the dangerous art of pearl diving was once the heartbeat of the community.
-You’ll also be educated on how Suwaidi Pearls now farms an impressive 40,000 pearls a year using modern methods, while still keeping the time-old traditions alive.
-You’ll even be able to open your own oyster, in the hope of finding a precious pearl.
+It includes a ride on a traditional pearling boat that’s a 10-minute journey past the pearl farm to a two-storey boat anchored next to the 4000-square metre farm.
+You’ll learn about the history of the region, previously known as Julphar, and how the dangerous art of pearl diving was once the heartbeat of the community.
+You’ll also be educated on Suwaidi Pearls and how it farms an impressive 40,000 pearls every year using modern methods while keeping the time-old traditions alive.
+You’ll even be able to open your very own oyster, in the hope of finding a precious pearl.
 Once your tour (roughly two hours) is complete, you’ll take the boat through the mangroves to see the local wildlife, watch camels bathing in the water or, if you’re lucky, spot a turtle or two.
 Adventurers can also take a kayak and make their way through the mangroves that way.

 Take a walk down memory lane at Al Jazeera Al Hamra